 Business security is increasingly important today, as is adopting new technologies that help an organization grow.
 Implementation can often be so laborious that bringing in new processes — including hardware and software — will be put off, perhaps indefinitely.
 With the right help desk at your disposal, you can realize the benefits of technology more rapidly.

-With outsourced help desk, the need to keep ahead of competitors requires constant updates and modernization ahead of any breaches.
+With managed help desk, the need to keep ahead of competitors requires constant updates and modernization ahead of any breaches.
 That means your security systems will effectively be constantly up to date.

-An outsourced help desk is often one of the first areas that multi-location businesses consider when it comes to outsourcing.
-Take a look at some key considerations when deciding whether to leverage outsourced help desk:
+A managed help desk is often one of the first areas that multi-location businesses consider when it comes to outsourcing.
+Take a look at some key considerations when deciding whether to leverage managed help desk:

 Thanks to the subscription-based pay model of cloud solutions, small businesses suddenly have access to all the same applications and platforms that used to be reserved for only those enterprises with the budget to pay for the latest and greatest technology.
 While this presents a great opening for small companies to capture new opportunities, it also exposes some additional gaps in the ability to support the technology.
 Areas such as infrastructure — and specifically the network — may need to be upgraded and maintained at a different level to support the bandwidth and performance requirements of a modern cloud environment.

-That’s why a small business can benefit from outsourced help desk and other managed IT services.
+That’s why a small business can benefit from managed help desk and other managed IT services.
 Consider the advantages that can be gained by a small company:

-One of the benefits of outsourced help desk is that the availability of technicians matches the flexible work schedules of the modern employee.
-An outsourced IT provider may have 24/7 availability, making it easy for employees to maximize productivity.
+One of the benefits of managed help desk is that the availability of technicians matches the flexible work schedules of the modern employee.
+A managed IT provider may have 24/7 availability, making it easy for employees to maximize productivity.

-Outsourced help desk is a budget-friendly solution compared to paying the salary and benefits of an in-house employee.
-With an outsourced help desk provider, you only pay for the help you receive, and the provider can manage the fluctuation in your assistance needs.
+managed help desk is a budget-friendly solution compared to paying the salary and benefits of an in-house employee.
+With a managed help desk provider, you only pay for the help you receive, and the provider can manage the fluctuation in your assistance needs.

-Rather than waiting for an overtaxed, in-house IT employee to get around to figuring out why a system is glitching, an outsourced help desk provider can respond quickly to your employees’ needs.
+Rather than waiting for an overtaxed, in-house IT employee to get around to figuring out why a system is glitching, a managed help desk provider can respond quickly to your employees’ needs.
 Problems can be addressed simultaneously, rather than waiting in a queue until IT has the opportunity to assist.

 You may wonder if an outsourced help provider could possibly know your systems as well as an in-house staff member.
 Providers generally train employees with in-depth expertise on a variety of systems and applications, and you’ll be assigned technicians who are well-versed in your particular solutions.
 You may even be able to find a provider that specializes in your industry.

-Depending on the industry, outsourced help desk can be utilized in different ways to have the greatest positive impact on IT operations.
+Depending on the industry, managed help desk can be utilized in different ways to have the greatest positive impact on IT operations.

 As your systems receive frequent updates — or you implement more new solutions — it can be difficult to keep your IT help desk up to date.
 Retailers often partner with an IT help desk provider that specializes in retail support and possibly even in a specific type of retail, such as clothing or furniture sales.

-Organizations in the healthcare industry can also leverage outsourced help desk so that IT operations can run more smoothly.
+Organizations in the healthcare industry can also leverage managed help desk so that IT operations can run more smoothly.
 Given the increased sophistication of today’s electronic health records and more stringent compliance requirements, healthcare organizations often lack the internal IT resources to keep up.
-Using an outsourced help desk frees up internal IT staff to focus on the critical requirements of keeping patient data secure and the organization HIPAA compliant.
+Using managed help desk frees up internal IT staff to focus on the critical requirements of keeping patient data secure and the organization HIPAA compliant.

-When you use an outsourced help desk provider, you don’t have to worry about staffing issues.
+When you use a managed help desk provider, you don’t have to worry about staffing issues.

-When you leverage outsourced help desk, you’re basically paying a fraction of the cost of hiring internal staff, because you’re not covering employees’ benefits and salaries.
+When you leverage managed help desk, you’re basically paying a fraction of the cost of hiring internal staff, because you’re not covering employees’ benefits and salaries.

-Rather than pay big bucks to staff an in-house team that is only there to resolve technology problems, choose an outsourced help desk provider that offers fast and dependable services, which means your team can get back to work faster and focus on what matters instead of having to troubleshoot hardware, software, or networking issues.
+Rather than pay big bucks to staff an in-house team that is only there to resolve technology problems, choose a managed help desk provider that offers fast and dependable services, which means your team can get back to work faster and focus on what matters instead of having to troubleshoot hardware, software, or networking issues.

 When you outsource your help desk, you get a group of professionals who make it their duty to stay on top of the latest technological trends.
 They know what will integrate well with your current system and how you can get the most traction out of it, whether it’s hardware, software, or both.

-While there are numerous benefits in outsourced help desk services, businesses should exercise caution to ensure that their needs are being met.
-It's crucial to ensure your existing IT is a part of the decision to move to an outsourced help desk.
+While there are numerous benefits in managed help desk services, businesses should exercise caution to ensure that their needs are being met.
+It's crucial to ensure your existing IT is a part of the decision to move to a managed help desk.
 Some key considerations and questions should be included in the evaluation of a help desk provider:

 Just because the provider says they handle break/fix support does not mean that they are the ones doing the actual tasks.
 They may partner with a third party, and if you are outside of a specific service area for that provider, they may not include this service at all.

-If a partnership with an outsourced help desk isn’t working out, you need a way to change direction.
+If a partnership with a managed help desk isn’t working out, you need a way to change direction.
 Evaluate each potential provider’s termination fees and trial periods to help determine the right choice.

 There’s no point in moving forward with a managed IT services provider if its SLA doesn’t support your business objectives.